General Prison Information

 Des Moines, Iowa 50947-0001

-The deposit have to be in the form of a money order that is made out to the prisoner’s full committed name and complete eight-digit register number.
+The deposit has to be in the form of a money order that is made out to the prisoner’s full committed name and complete eight-digit register number.
 It is best if you use a U.S. Postal Service money order, since all non-postal money orders processed through the National Lockbox will be placed on a 15-day hold, and in this time the prisoner will not get the funds.
 The Bureau of Prisons will return to the sender funds that don’t have correct prisoner info if the envelope it was sent it has a return address.
 Cash and personal checks will not be deposited to the prisoner’s account so do not send any cash or checks.

 Via Western Union Quick Collect Program: Prisoner’s friends and family are also able to send prisoners money using Western Union’s Quick Collect Program.
 Money sent to a prisoner with the Western Union Quick Collect Program can be sent by one of these methods: